bpmsoasolutions/jet-komponents/README.md

 /* ... */
 ```

-Then to register the components, go to your entry point and run our register function.
+Afterwards, go to your entry point and execute the register function as illustrated below:

 ```javascript
 /* ... */